navruzbek1992/BlockchainMail/README.md

 ## Executable file

-Executable files are in .zip folder.
+Executable files are in blockchainmail.zip folder.

 ### Steps
 - Download and unzip them.
 - No need python installation or infura link is required.
 - Only thing is to get matic testnet tokens (https://faucet.matic.network/).
 - Open blockchain.exe file in unzipped folder.
-Gui will appear.
+GUI will appear.
--
+- Enter sender (your), receiver (friend) and private key info.
+And press connect.
+- After connection receive mail or send mail.